GFaure9/yaml-ML/README.md

 # 📖 Usage Example: Step-by-Step

-Now that you have installed the package, let's break down a practical example.
+Now that the package is installed, let's have a look to a practical example.

+Let's say that we have a dataset of